JackpotRising/jr-support/docs/questions/general.md

 We are able to allow you to compete for real-money because all of our tournaments are skill-based.
 That means that it is all up to how good you are at the game to determine if you win.

+## How do I compete in tournaments?

+1. **Create An Account** - You can create an account within any of our apps or directly through [PlayerHQ](https://playerhq.jackpotrising.com)
+2. **Download A Game** - To compete in our pc tournaments download our [PC App](https://overwolf.jackpotrising.com) on overwolf.
+To compete in our mobile tournaments download one of our games from our library in [PlayerHQ Games](https://playerhq.jackpotrising.com/games)
+3. **Enter A Tournament** - That's it!
+Enter a tournament and start competing for real-money jackpots!

 ## Do I have to pay to play?

 No. Nearly all of our tournaments that we run will offer a free-to-play mode where you can make as many attempts as you’d like for free and still win prizes!

+## How do I install the Native iOS App?

+Go to the apple app store and search for Jackpot Rising, or click here: [JR App](https://itunes.apple.com/us/app/jackpot-rising/id1213052660?&mt=8).

 ## How do I get the Android App?